 Each Ultra or UltraShort Fund uses leverage and should produce daily returns that are more volatile than that of its benchmark.
 For example, the daily return of an Ultra Fund with a 2x multiple should be approximately two times as volatile on a daily basis as the return of a fund with an objective of matching the same benchmark.
 The daily return of an Ultra Fund with a 1.5x multiple should be approximately one and one-half times as volatile on a daily basis as the return of a fund with an objective of matching the same benchmark.
-The daily return of a fund with an objective of matching the same benchmark.
-The daily return of a Short Fund is designed to return either one-half the inverse (-0.5x) or the inverse (-1x) of the return, that would be expected of a fund with an objective of matching the same benchmark.
+The daily return of a Short Fund is designed to return one-half the inverse (-0.5x) of the return, that would be expected of a fund with an objective of matching the same benchmark.
 The Geared Funds are not appropriate for all investors and present different risks than other funds.
 The daily return of an UltraShort Fund is designed to return two times the inverse (-2x) of the return, respectively, that would be expected of a fund with an objective of matching the same benchmark.
 The Geared Funds that use leverage are riskier than similarly benchmarked exchange-traded funds that do not use leverage.
-An investor should only consider an investment results.
+An investor should only consider an investment in a Geared Fund if he or she understands the consequences of seeking daily leveraged, daily inverse or daily inverse leveraged investment results.
 Daily objective geared funds, if used properly and in conjunction with the investor's view on the future direction and volatility of the markets, can be useful tools for investors who want to manage their exposure to various markets and market segments and who are willing to monitor and/or periodically rebalance their portfolios.
 Shareholders who invest in the Geared Funds should actively manage and monitor their investments, as frequently as daily.

 The hypothetical examples below illustrate how daily geared fund returns can behave for periods longer than a single day.
 Each involves a hypothetical fund XYZ that seeks to double the daily performance of benchmark XYZ.
 On each day, fund XYZ performs in line with its objective (two times (2x) the benchmark's daily performance before fees and expenses).
 Notice that, in the first example (showing an overall benchmark loss for the period), over the entire seven-day period, the fund's total return is more than two times the loss of the period return of the benchmark.
-For the seven-day period, benchmark XYZ lost 3.26% while fund XYZ lost 7.01% (versus -6.52% or $2 \times -3.26\%$).
+For the seven-day period, benchmark XYZ lost 3.26% while fund XYZ lost 7.01% (versus -6.52% or 2 x -3.26%).

-Bench Benchmark XYZ Fund XYZ
+Ber Benchmark XYZ Fund XYZ

+Daily Daily

-Level Daily Performance Daily Performance Net Asset Value
+Level Performance Performance Net A Asset Value

 Start 100.00 \$ 100.00

 Day 1 97.00 -3.00% -6.00% 94.00

 Day 2 99.91 3.00% 6.00% 99.64

 Day 3 96.91 -3.00% -6.00% 93.66

 Day 4 99.82 3.00% 6.00% 99.28

 Day 5 96.83 -3.00% -6.00% 93.32

 Day 6 99.73 3.00% 6.00% 98.92

 Day 7 96.74 -3.00% -6.00% 92.99

 Total Return -3.26% -7.01%